-Let’s stay with ginger and cinnamon because these ingredients can help to lower blood sugar levels too.
+Let’s stay with ginger and cinnamon because these ingredients can also help lower blood sugar levels.

-Accordingly, even the daily addition of fresh ginger to tea can lower the blood sugar level by more than 10%.
-Moreover, studies have shown that ginger can reduce hemoglobin A1C, a long-term blood sugar indicator, by 10% (Khandouzi et al. 201528).
+Accordingly, even the daily addition of fresh ginger to tea can lower blood sugar by more than 10%.
+Moreover, studies have shown ginger can reduce hemoglobin A1C, a long-term blood sugar indicator, by 10% (Khandouzi et al. 201528).

 However, you must be aware that turmeric milk only has a chance of lowering blood sugar if it is unsweetened.
 Besides honey, cow’s milk in golden milk also can cause blood sugar to spike.

 For this reason, I recommend using almond or coconut milk instead.
 The latter also makes the golden milk exceptionally creamy.

 The addition of cinnamon, however, can have a positive effect on blood sugar.
 For example, even less than 5 grams of cinnamon daily can lower blood sugar levels by almost 30%.

 Furthermore, cinnamon can reduce insulin resistance, the pre-existing condition of type 2 diabetes (Kirkham et al. 200929).

 If insulin sensitivity increases, cells absorb more glucose from the blood, and blood sugar levels can decline.